“The limits of my language are the limits of my world”

 .

 This isn’t to say that you shouldn’t learn other people’s licks.
 It’s vital that you do – because you have to develop vocabulary, but I highly recommend you vary your sources.
-If you play guitar try learning music played on other stringed instruments like violin, or from non-string performances like vocal lines.
+If you play guitar, try learning music played on other stringed instruments like violin, or from non-string performances like vocal lines.
 My rhythm playing is rhythmically informed by things like drum rudiments, flamenco foot work and rhythmic phonetics.
-My single line playing is rooted in rock, but there’s various Hindustani, Balkan, Arabic and Koto references specific to things I do.
+My single line playing is rooted in rock, but there’s various Hindustani, Balkan, Arabic and Koto references that are specific to things I do.

 .